 With your image open in GIMP, switch to the Rectangle Select tool using the toolbox or by pressing the keyboard shortcut R.

-Click and drag on your image to create your chosen rectangle or square.
+Click and drag on your image to create a rectangle or square.
 GIMP will outline the selection and provide adjustment handles at the four corners for resizing, and along each edge for constrained resizing along a single edge (although these will be hidden until you hover the cursor over the selection).

 You can also hold down the Alt key (Option on a Mac) and click and drag to reposition your entire selection area.